Teach a Toddler to Read

 The most important thing to remember…

-…is that children will learn to read at different ages.
-Some may be two while others may be closer to eight.
+Some may be two while others may be closer to eight or older.

 There is no need at all for a toddler to be able to read.